Melissa Martin speaks at the next Bayou Culture Gathering Friday, April 26, 2024

 Miscellany Editor: Keagan Lejeune, McNeese State University, Department of English (2013-2018)

 Part One introduced climate adaptation with a special focus on climate migration within the United States.
 This workshop challenges you to start thinking like a future ancestor and asks: What will future generations wish we had done?
 It covered climate mitigation and adaptation, environmental economic and political changes predicted by 2030, migration and relocation issues including level of risk, economics, demographics and cultural issues.
-Part One was recorded and is available on the LFS YouTube Channel: https://www.youtube.com/watch?v=XNLX4Rqm9fs
+This section on migration was recorded and is available on the LFS YouTube Channel: https://www.youtube.com/watch?v=XNLX4Rqm9fs

 Maida Owens is a folklorist who has directed the Louisiana Division of the Arts Folklife Program since 1988.
 She is a founding member of the Bayou Culture Collaborative, an initiative of the Louisiana Folklore Society.
 Through monthly online gatherings and working groups, the BCC connects those interested in the intersection of traditional culture, the arts and science in the face of Louisiana’s land loss and environmental changes.
 Her focus is on the impact of migration upon our cultures in the face of coming disruption.

-Resources for the Bayou Culture Collaborative’s Sense of Place–and Loss workshops are available here.
+Resources for the Bayou Culture Collaborative’s workshops are available here.

 Arts, Culture and Migration Resource List